Ax-Py/IN-12_IN-14_Nixie_Clock/README.md

 # IN-12_IN-14_Nixie_Clock

-Nixie tube clock that can accept either the horizontal IN-12(B) or the vertical IN-14 tubes.
-Utilizes a 2x6 NPN BJT matrix to convert 8 I/O to 12.
-Diodes are used to prevent an overvoltage event from floating outputs.
-Current is steered by changing the potential of the rows/columns.
-Goal was to allow the clock to run from a USB2.0 port on a PC (max of 500mA/2.5W).
+Nixie tube clock that can accept any tube that has a maximum current draw of 2.5mA.
+All digits are driven using a 2mA constant current sink to force digit brightness to be consistent.
+The RTC can be either the original and more accurate DS3231 or the cheaper MEMS version DS3231M (dual footprint).

+PM and alarm indicators are separate drives to allow for different tube configurations.
+A small signal relay is used to simulate the ticking sound of a normal mechanical time piece.